 Sarcoma

 This cancer occurs when a malignant tumor grows from the connective tissues, such as muscles and tendons.
 It usually occurs in young adults.
-Osteosarcoma is the most common type of bone cancer.
+Of all bone cancers, osteosarcoma is by far the most frequent.
 Types of sarcoma include:

 - Soft tissue sarcoma